Paris deploys private trash trucks to beat strike as Euro soccer starts

-The eyes of the continent are on France as the Euro 2016 tournament kicks off later in the day, with 1.5 million foreign fans expected to join millions of French supporters for the month-long sports festival.
+The eyes of the continent are on France as the Euro 2016 tournament kicks off later in the day, with 1.5 million foreign fans expected to join at least one million French supporters for the month-long sports festival.

-“All the rubbish will be cleared up, starting now, today,” said Paris Mayor Anne Hidalgo, adding that about 50 trucks had been dispatched overnight and 30 more on Friday morning to rid the city of waste left piled up by striking workers.
+“All the rubbish will be cleared up, starting now, today,” said Paris Mayor Anne Hidalgo, adding that about 50 trucks had been dispatched overnight and 30 more on Friday morning to rid the city of rubbish piling up as waste treatment workers strike.

 “It will take a few days obviously.”

-The waste treatment workers’ strike is one of several by public sector employees angry at government plans to make hiring and firing easier with a revamp of labor law, which President Francois Hollande has repeatedly said he will not withdraw.

-Wary of damage to France’s international image, Transport Minister Alain Vidalies condemned plans by Air France pilots to strike for four days from Saturday and said train drivers would be forced to ensure public transport for fans if needed.
+Wary of damage to France’s international image, Transport Minister Alain Vidalies said train drivers would be forced to ensure public transport for fans if needed.

-The soccer tournament is supposed to showcase the ability of a country still smarting from deadly militant attacks last November to handle a major international event smoothly.
+He and Hidalgo were speaking hours before the opening match of a tournament that was supposed to showcase the ability of a country still smarting from deadly militant attacks last November to handle a major international event smoothly.

-“If requisitioning is required ... we’ll do it,” Vidalies said.
+“If requisitioning is required ... we will do it,” said Vidalies.
 “There will be no more negotiating.
 There’s no longer any reason to continue the strike if it’s not for political reasons.”

+The disputes were sparked by government plans to make hiring and firing easier with a revamp of labour law, which Prime Minister Manuel Valls has repeatedly said he will not withdraw.

-Public-sector waste treatment staff who have been on strike for days have vowed to continue the protest into next week.
-Workers at the state-owned SNCF railways were on strike for a tenth day on Friday.
+Public-sector waste treatment staff who have been on strike for days have vowed to continue the protest into next week and workers at the state-owned SNCF railways were on strike for a tenth day on Friday.

-Air France said it hoped to guarantee about 80 percent of flights on Saturday when pilots start a four-day stoppage over pay cuts.
-One in four medium-haul flights would be scrapped and about one in 10 scrapped on long-haul and domestic routes.
+Air France pilots are due to start a separate four-day stoppage on Saturday in protest at pay cuts.
+The airline said about 80 percent of flights would go ahead.

 Vidalies said the government would not tolerate any form of illicit protest such as occupation of railway tracks, a ploy used occasionally in recent days to bring transport to a halt.